Glucosamine: Should I try it?

 The effect of glucosamine during pregnancy or breastfeeding is unknown, so it is not advisable to use it at these times.

-Some people take glucosamine to treat allergies, but glucosamine products that are derived from shellfish may trigger allergies in people who are susceptible.
+Some people take glucosamine to treat allergies, but glucosamine products derived from shellfish may trigger allergies in anyone who is susceptible.
 People with a shellfish allergy are advised to avoid this type of glucosamine supplement.